CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Secondary analysis/Quality control of single-cell results.rst

 We have three plots that could help in filtering your single-cell RNA-seq dataset

-* Violin plot of total_counts - A violin plot of the distribution of UMIs versus the sample name / condition
+* Violin plot of total_counts - A violin plot of the distribution of UMIs versus the sample name/condition

-* Violin plot of n_genes_by_counts - A violin plot of the distribution of the number of genes versus the sample name / condition
+* Violin plot of n_genes_by_counts - A violin plot of the distribution of the number of genes versus the sample name/condition

-* Violin plot of pct_counts_mito - A violin plot of the number of genes versus the sample name / condition
+* Violin plot of pct_counts_mito - A violin plot of the number of genes versus the sample name/condition

 To get an idea of how these plots look like, here are the three plots below for some example data -